Zoom on the Ford FG6250P

 The following charts are provided to give you an idea of how some of the key specs of the Ford FG6250P compare to generators of similar power (between 4500 and 5500 W).

-- With a dry weight of 167.6 pounds, the Ford FG6250P finds itself in the expected weight range for generators able to produce between 4500 and 5500 rated watts.
-In terms of weight, one of the champions in their power range is the WEN 56500, standing at just 119 lbs.
+- At a weight of 167.6 pounds, the Ford FG6250P places in the expected weight range of the generators in the 4500-5500 rated wattage range.
+If weight is your top priority, one of the champions in this power category is the WEN GN6000, weighing just 119 pounds.

 As you can see from this interactive chart, when compared to other 4500-5500W generators, the Ford FG6250P is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget generator.